Open Container Law in Michigan

-Michigan's open container laws state that an operator of a motor vehicle shall not transport or possess in the passenger area of the vehicle alcohol in a container that is open, uncapped, or had the seal broken.
-This law means that transporting opened wine, a bottle of liquor, or another open alcoholic container could result in criminal charges for a driver.
+Under Michigan's open container laws, an operator of a motor vehicle shall not transport or possess in the passenger area of the vehicle alcohol in a container that is open, uncapped, or had the seal broken.
+Transporting an open alcoholic container could result in criminal charges for a driver.

 Surprisingly, this law applies to more than the operator of a motor vehicle.
 Passengers who are drinking or holding open containers of alcohol can be charged under Michigan’s open container laws.
 Therefore, no one should possess open containers of alcohol while in a vehicle.